anzalks/LabNotes/README.md

 > 3. Import the Code files and database to the newly installed drupal installation.
 > 4. Do the changes required as per your Institute/Lab requirement.

+# Kindly install the database and copy the source code files to /var/www/html/ or websites path after the installation of LAMP, MySQL and Drupal.

 Example: Site name change, admin email-id and password change.

 username:  **admin**